BAMANEE/CollectHumanExperiences/README.md

 ![](https://www.gymlibrary.dev/_images/acrobot.gif)

 The lowest joint is controlled with the left and right arrows on the keyboard.
-The goal is to get the lower joint above the line.
+The goal is to get the free end of the chain above the line as fast a possible.

 Play 10 time for practice by running
 ```bash